Skip to main content

 The core of Enstar’s ongoing business is the acquisition and management of legacy insurance risk.
 We assume ceased portfolios and entire companies, allowing our clients to release operating capital, management time, and other resources for better use in their ongoing activities.
 Our primary focus is property/casualty companies and portfolios in run-off.

 Through various subsidiary companies, Enstar lends its expertise in risks and liabilities through third-party consulting.
-Our services to the re/insurance industry range from full-service, incentive-based run-off management to client-specific solutions such as claims inspection and validation, reinsurance asset collection, syndicate management, and IT consulting.
+Our services to the re/insurance industry range from full-service, incentive-based run-off management to client-specific solutions such as claims inspection and validation, reinsurance asset collection and syndicate management.

 OUR POLICY ON SLAVERY AND HUMAN TRAFFICKING